WiseLibs/super-server-logs/docs/readers.md

 # *class* LogReader

 This class is the primary interface used to read logs.
-Logs are stored in an efficient binary format, so they can't be read directly by humans.
+Logs are stored in an efficient binary format, so they can't be read as plain text; parsing is required.

 LogReader supports two main ways of reading logs: